|Fall 2018||Spring 2019||Summer 2019|

-Applicants must be 18 years of age on or before the first day of the internship, and meet at least one of the following criteria:
+Applicants must be U.S. citizens, must be 18 years of age on or before the first day of the internship, and meet at least one of the following criteria:

 What is the DNC’s role in Democratic politics?

-The DNC performs many roles within Democratic politics, the most important of which is working to elect Democrats at all levels of government, especially the presidency.
-The DNC also works to help enact the President’s agenda.
+The DNC performs many roles within Democratic politics.
+The most important of which is working to elect Democrats at all levels of government, from school board to the Oval Office.

 As a DNC intern what will I be doing on a daily basis?